Estimated reading time: 5 minutes

 Establish employee pay grades.
 Develop a compensation strategy and utilize pay grades to manage employee growth within a role.

 Establish employee job classifications.
-Jobs need to be classified for full-time, part-time, exempt, and nonexempt employment status.
+Jobs need to be classified as full-time, part-time, exempt, or nonexempt.

 Make recommendations and decisions on employee benefits.

-Use the compensation strategy to determine an appropriate benefits package that includes health insurance, paid time off, retirement, tuition assistance, etc.
+Use the compensation strategy to determine an appropriate benefits package that includes health insurance, paid time off, retirement, tuition assistance, and other benefits.

 Establish employee policies.
 Develop policies and procedures that help employees understand expectations for their time at work.